Portfolio Explorer | LumiTrade

 You are not saying which is better.
 You are saying you can’t have all of them fully at once.

-C) The answer depends on goals and constraints
+C) It depends on your goals

 Discipline isn’t choosing the perfect portfolio.